4 Statistical methods for replication assessment

 abline(v = od + qnorm(c(0.025, 0.975)) * se_o_r, lty = "dashed")

-• Mainly for one-to-one replications design
+• Mainly useful for one-to-one replication designs

 4.8 Mathur & VanderWeele (2020) \(p_{orig}\)

-Mathur & VanderWeele (2020) proposed a new method based on the prediction interval to calculate a p value \(p_{orig}\) representing the probability that \(\theta_{orig}\) is consistent with the replications.
+Mathur & VanderWeele (2020) proposed a new method based on the prediction interval to calculate a p value \(p_{orig}\) representing the probability that \(\theta_{0}\) is consistent with the replications.
 This method is suited for many-to-one replication designs.
 Formally:

-\[ P_{orig} = 2 \left[ 1 - \Phi \left( \frac{|\hat \theta_{orig} - \hat \mu_{\theta_{rep}}|}{\sqrt{\hat \tau^2 + \sigma^2_{orig} + \hat{SE}^2_{\hat \mu_{\theta_{rep}}}}} \right) \right] \]
+\[ p_{orig} = 2 \left[ 1 - \Phi \left( \frac{|\hat \theta_{0} - \hat \mu_{\theta_{R}}|}{\sqrt{\hat \tau^2 + \sigma^2_{\theta_{0}} + \hat{SE}^2_{\hat \mu_{\theta_{R}}}}} \right) \right] \]

-• \(\mu_{\theta_{rep}}\) is the pooled (i.e., meta-analytic) estimation of the \(k\) replications
+• \(\hat \mu_{\theta_{R}}\) is the pooled (i.e., meta-analytic) estimation of the \(k\) replications

-• \(\tau^2\) is the variance among replications
+• \(\tau^2\) is the variance of effects across replications (i.e., heterogeneity)

-It is interpreted as the probability that \(\theta_{orig}\) is equal or more extreme that what observed.
-A very low \(p_{orig}\) suggest that the original study is inconsistent with replications.
+\(p_{orig}\) is interpreted as the probability that \(\theta_{0}\) is at least as extreme as what is observed.
+A low \(p_{orig}\) suggests that the original study is inconsistent with replications.
+This method as three key pros.

 • Suited for many-to-one designs